afeefuddin9/Netflix-Clone/README.md

 <<<<<<< HEAD

-# Technologies which we used →
+# Technologies which I have used →

 Html,<br>
 CSS,<br>